Frequently Asked Questions

 1.)
 What will I be doing?

 As a member - a full time student who serves 8 hours a week- you will be helping litigants to navigate the justice system.
-You'll be assigned to one of our partner sites in Alameda (Hayward or Oakland), Contra Costa, Santa Clara, San Francisco, or San Mateo and providing direct assistance to self-represented litigants.
+You'll be assigned to one of our partner sites in Alameda, Contra Costa, San Francisco, or San Mateo and providing direct (in-person or remote) assistance to self-represented litigants.
 Under the supervision of an attorney or legal professional, you may be asked to assist people with completing their legal forms, provide substantive and procedural legal information, provide language assistance to LEP litigants, assist in facilitating workshops, and referring people to local legal aid organizations.
-The types of civil legal matters can vary depending on the site but may include the following: divorce, child custody and visitation, child support, restraining orders, small claims, unlawful detainers (evictions), and guardianship,
+The types of civil legal matters can vary depending on the site but may include the following: divorce, child custody and visitation, child support, restraining orders, small claims, unlawful detainers (evictions), and guardianship.

 2.)
 Is this internship paid?

-The part time membership position is not paid.
-There is, however, a $1,300 Americorps education award presented to you at the completion of your term of service.
-Full time fellows receive a $6,195** education award as well as a living stipend of $27,000 for the year.
+The part-time student member position is not paid.
+There is, however, a $1,342 Americorps education award presented to you at the completion of your term of service.
+Full-time fellows receive a $10,000* education award as well as a living stipend of $27,000 for the year.

 3.)
 Do I need to have legal experience?

 You don't need to have any legal experience!
 While it is appreciated, you do not need to have prior law experience for a JusticeCorps position.
 We also consider all majors (you do not need to have a pre-law background to apply).
 We provide over forty hours of intensive legal training as well as daily supervision and mentorship of attorneys and legal professionals to help you prepare for your year of service.

 4.)
 What is the educational award?

 5.)
 Can I earn class credits for participation in JusticeCorps?

 Some of our partnering universities allow students to receive credits toward graduation for their participation in JusticeCorps.
 Check with your department or academic advisor to see if there is an internship field study class you could enroll in.
-We are happy to sign any documents you may need to insure that you receive credit.
+We are happy to sign any documents you may need to ensure that you receive credit.